-Getting Started
+Getting Started Unit Card Overview

-Each robot in A.E.G.I.S. is represented by a Unit Card.
+Each robot unit in A.E.G.I.S. is represented by a Unit Card.
 These cards tell you everything about how the robot plays, and is kept off the game space, and should be viewable to both players at any time.

-Getting Started

-Game modes & materials
+Getting Started Game modes & materials